xp-song/Intro2R/README.md

 * The _'notes'_ folder.
 It contains the course notes in _.Rmd_ format (R Notebooks) and nicely rendered HTML.

 * The _'slides'_ folder.
-It contains the presentation slides for the workshop (view HTML).
+It contains the presentation slides for the workshop (HTML).

 * The _'data'_ folder.
 It contains example datasets we will use in this workshop.

 * The _'output'_ folder.
 When generating outputs (i.e. figures, graphs), we will specify in our code to export files to this location.

 <br>